Peace and Harmony through Poetry and Music Project 2025 updates

 Peace and Harmony through Poetry and Music is a cross-disciplinary collaboration uniting poets and musicians to explore language, sound, and cultural expression.
 Through compositions, performances, and filming, the project weaves poetry and music into a unified experience, fostering cross-cultural dialogue, creative exchange, and a shared vision of peace and harmony.

 Poet Anna Yin will lead this project and collaborate with three to four musicians from diverse cultural and musical backgrounds.
-The creative process will include:
+Please click here to see steps and details.

 Breaking into Blossom is ready for per-ordering!
 Congratulations